English IV: Capstone Project (Fall semester)

 What are you passionate about?
 Where is God calling you to make a difference in the world?
 For this capstone course, students will have the opportunity to deeply explore the topic of their choice.
 They will research the issues pertinent to their chosen topic and author a thesis-style paper, demonstrating mastery of all elements of research and writing.
 A capstone course is where curiosity and competency intersect; challenge yourself to dig into one of the questions God has laid on your heart!

 Rhetoric Alive!
-Senior Thesis Workbook by Alyssa Barnes, PhD
+Senior Thesis Workbook by Alyssa Barnes, PhD (New copy required)

 COURSE MATERIALS FEE